 We are committed to ensuring that each voter has an accessible, independent and private voting experience.
 With accessible voting systems and innovative online tools, the technology exists today to provide voters with disabilities this constitutional right.
 The Kitsap County Auditor – Elections Division provides numerous accessible voting programs and services.

 Online Ballot Access allows all registered voters and voters with disabilities to access their specific ballot from home using the internet.
 It's compatible with accessibility software, utilizes closed captioning and allows for navigation without the use of a mouse.

 Simply enter your name and date of birth to view and mark your ballot.
 Voters can review and change their ballot choices before printing.
 Use the downloadable ballot envelope or the envelope you received in the mail to return your printed ballot.
 Mail it back or drop it in one of our many Ballot Drop Boxes located throughout he county.
 During elections, the Local Voters' Pamphlet is available online on our main Elections page.

 Accessible Voting Units (AVU) create a simple, secure voting experience for voters of all ages and voters with disabilities.
-AVUs provide audio and high-contrast text options as well as lap paddles and sip and puff options.
+AVUs provide audio and high-contrast text options as well as plug-ins to accommodate lap paddles and sip and puff devices.